Twins add 32 minor leaguers, including Royce Lewis, to major league camp

 Among the invitees is top prospect Royce Lewis, the No. 1 overall pick in the 2017 MLB Draft.

-Lewis, 21, was the MVP of the Arizona Fall League in 2019, but didn't play at all last year because of the minor league shutdown.
+Lewis, 21, was the MVP of the Arizona Fall League in 2019, but didn't play at all last year, spending the abbreviated season working out in St. Paul because of the minor league shutdown.
 He has played 302 minor league games and has 30 home runs, 68 stolen bases and a .266 batting average.

+The Twins' top pick (20th overall) in the 2018 draft, Trevor Larnach, is also invited to camp.
+The 23-year-old outfielder played at Class AA in 2019 and spent last season with Lewis and the taxi squad at CHS Field.

+Teams are limited to 75 players this year at the start of camp; the Twins now have 72.

-Most of the others had been previously announced by the Twins' Class AAA affiliate, the St. Paul Saints.
+Most of the other camp invitees had been previously announced by the Twins' Class AAA affiliate, the St. Paul Saints.

 Eighteen of the players are on minor league contracts, including 11 players who have major league experience.